amadasunese/sms-classifier/README.md

 <li>Data Preprocessing: Text data is preprocessed by removing stopwords and stemming words.</li>
 <li>Model Training: A Multinomial Naive Bayes classifier is trained on the preprocessed text data.</li>
 <li>Model Evaluation: The model is evaluated on a test set, and performance metrics such as accuracy, confusion matrix, and classification report are obtained.</li>
-<li>Flask User Interface: A simple web-based user interface is created using Flask for users to input SMS messages and receive spam detection results.</li>
+<li>Flask User Interface: A simple web-based user interface was created using Flask for users to input SMS messages and receive spam detection results.</li>

 ### Model Evaluation